1. To give all members the opportunity to win an entry into a live national tournament that might otherwise be outside their bankroll.

 For league purposes only your best 4 results count (using a countback system, and using 5th and 6th best finishes in the event that two or more people have the same best 4 results).
 Therefore if you are unable to make a game you do not get penalised, although you do have to pay your subscriptions even if you do not play.

 If you are late, your chips are in play.
-However from the start of level 4 you will have to pay the big blind every hand until either you turn up, or your chips are blinded out.
+However, if you haven’t said that you’ll definitely turn up then from the start of level 4 you will have to pay the big blind every hand.

 Players sitting in the middle seats (usually 1 and 6) are required to deal alternate levels unless someone else volunteers.
 If two seats straddle the middle then both players will deal from that side.
 So in theory you could have 4 dealers on a table.